ozovalihasan/capstoneHtmlCss/README.md

 To make any change,

 - Use HTML and SCSS files, not CSS files.
+- Check how to change (SCSS files)[https://sass-lang.com/]
 - Open related file by using text editor.
+- When it is finished editing, `sass --watch spreadsheets:spreadsheets` in root file.

 ## Authors